Local government by-elections

 Electoral area directors are directly elected to the regional district board every four years during general local elections.
 An electoral area director represents a specific rural area within the regional district and given their representation is directly connected to that rural area, an election is required as soon as practicable when a vacancy occurs due to the electoral area director’s resignation, disqualification or death.

 Each regional district electoral area director must appoint an alternate to carry out their responsibilities in their absence—often due to an illness.
 An alternate electoral area director may act in place of an electoral area director who has resigned, been disqualified or has died until such time as a by-election to fill the vacancy can be held.
 Having the alternate area director in place is not a substitute for holding a by-election.

 The rules regarding by-elections are for the most part the same as those for general local elections—everything from elections administration, to voter eligibility to election offences, to election advertising, to elector organizations and campaign financing disclosure.

-- Learn more about elector organizations, candidate endorsement and third party advertising
+- Learn more about elector organizations and candidate endorsement

 - Learn more about general local elections and campaign financing offences and penalties